SAOR: Single-View Articulated Object Reconstruction: Conclusion

 \section{Conclusion}

 We presented SAOR, a new approach for single-view articulated object reconstruction.
-Our method is capable of predicting the 3D shape of articulated object categories without requiring any explicit object specific 3D information, \eg 3D templates or skeletons, at training time.
+SAOR is capable of predicting the 3D shape of articulated object categories without requiring any explicit object-specific 3D information, \eg 3D templates or skeletons, at training time.
 To achieve this, we learn to segment objects into parts which move together and propose a new swap-based regularization loss that improves 3D shape consistency in addition to simplifying training compared to competing methods.

-Currently, we have a separate model for each category.
-Given that SAOR does not require manually defined 3D category-level priors, in future work we intend to explore the joint setting by scaling to multiple articulating categories in the same model~\cite{vasudev2022ss3d}.
+These contributions enable us to simultaneously represent over 100 different categories, with diverse shapes, in one model.

 { {\bf Acknowledgments:} OMA was in part supported by university partner contributions to the Alan Turing Institute. }

 { }

 {A\arabic{table}} {A\arabic{figure}}